Isfand/rcb/docs/QA.md

 1.3.
 On Linux, desktop environments don't all perfectly follow the spec itself.
 E.G Gnome has an expunged/ folder, which is not part of the spec and has no directorySizes at time of writing.
 KDE on the other hand follows it more closely.
 In-fact they both had their own trashing mechanisms originally before the XDG specification, which is why there are differences.

-1.4.
-The design intention is to be platform agnostic and provide enough metadata that can be narrowed or expanded to another format.

 ## 2. Why not use an existing trash cli program.
 2.1.
 I made this program for my own use cases as nothing suitable at the time existed.
 I found it useful and shared it.